What Makes a Good Website

 If having a resource like this sounds wonderful to you, you can claim your FREE website copy template here!

-3. Engaging Content That Keeps People Around
+3. Engaging Content That Keeps People Around + Helps Your Site Be Discovered by Search Engines & AI Tools

-Here’s the secret sauce: the longer people stay on your website, the better your chances of ranking well on Google.
+For years, engaging content has been one of the biggest factors Google uses to determine which websites deserve to rank well in search results.
 In fact, engaging content is one of the top factors Google uses to decide how to rank your site in search results.
 Check out this graphic, curtesy of FirstPageSage:

 The most significant factor in Google ranking is the "Consistent Publication of Engaging Content."

-That means blog posts, videos, FAQs, guides—anything that educates, entertains, or adds value.
-Is what you’re creating helpful, reliable, and people-first?
-(Google breaks down what they mean by that here).
-Not only does this content show your expertise, but it also keeps visitors scrolling, clicking, and coming back for more.
-And the more helpful your content is, the more likely people are to share it (which Google also loves).
+Not only does strong content position you as an expert, but it also keeps visitors scrolling, clicking, and coming back for more.
+And the more helpful your content is, the more likely people are to share it — which search engines also love.

 For a more detailed dive into blogging for business, check out my post, “Should You Be Blogging for Business?”
 I include a section on how to generate blog ideas.